Planeman/5271-Exercises/hw1/sploit5/readme5.txt

 conditional and sploit1 does so in the checkin clause.
 Also, sploit1 would not have worked using checkout because of the infinite string copy problem.

+Like sploit3, this sploit creates its own directory and .bcvs folder.
+This is for convenience not necessity like sploit3.
+Without enough time left we had to leave it in its original design.
+We do create an exact replica of the .bcvs block.list file to show that it is not depending on the empty block list.